krscott/embed-py-env/README.md

 ## Usage

 This will download the Embedded Python zip file for the current version of python in your PATH, unzip it into "myenv/", then install all pip packages in requirements.txt.

 ```
 cargo run -- myenv -r requirements.txt
 ```

+## Troubleshooting

+Pip gives an error after moving the environment folder.

+Solutions:

+* Use `python -m pip` instead to bypass the path check, or...
+* Run `python get-pip.py` again to reset its path